DrAlexLiu/OctoPrint-PiNozCam/README.md

-Any Linux machine with Python 3.7+ — every Raspberry Pi from the Zero 2 W / Pi CM0 up, any ARM64 or x86_64 PC, and NPU boards like the **Orange Pi 3B**, **BIQU CB2**, Radxa ROCK 4D, LubanCat-4 and Radxa A733, plus Jetson Orin and x86-64 Vulkan GPUs.
+Any Linux machine with Python 3.7+ — every Raspberry Pi from the Zero 2 W / Pi CM0 up, any ARM64 or x86_64 PC, and NPU boards like the **Orange Pi 3B**, **BIQU CB2**, Radxa ROCK 4D, LubanCat-4, Radxa A733, WalnutPi (T527) and the **D-Robotics RDK X5**, plus Jetson Orin and x86-64 Vulkan GPUs.
 NVIDIA and AMD have been hardware-qualified; Intel uses the same vendor-neutral runner but remains provisional until it has completed the hardware qualification matrix.
 PiNozCam finds the fastest option your board has on its own, and falls back to the CPU when there is nothing faster.

+**Apple Silicon Macs also work** (macOS 14 or newer, arm64).
+That runtime is built and hardware-qualified like the others -- measured on an M4 Mac mini at 36.6 ms per check -- and is most useful for trying PiNozCam out or running it beside a printer you already have a Mac next to.
+It uses the CPU: the Apple GPU and Neural Engine are not used, and on this model the CPU is already faster than every NPU board above.
-*(No Windows, macOS, FreeBSD, or Android/Octo4a.)*
+*(No Windows, Intel Macs, FreeBSD, or Android/Octo4a.)*

 Rockchip users can verify the driver, runtime library and OctoPrint service permissions with the [Rockchip NPU setup checklist](docs/rockchip-npu.md).